Problem Description

 Space and Time Complexity

-Time Complexity: O(N log N) where N is the number of bookings, mainly due to sorting the events.
-Space Complexity: O(N) for storing the events in a dictionary.
+Time Complexity: O(N log N) per booking call, where N is the number of distinct time points (worst-case 2 * number of bookings).
+Space Complexity: O(N) to store the timeline difference mapping.

 Solution